-Document format: Aside from the SF-424S and the IMLS Supplementary Information Form (including Abstract), which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.
+Document format: Aside from the SF-424S, the IMLS Supplementary Information Form (including Abstract), and the IMLS Library - Discretionary Program Information Form, which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.

 Page limits: Note page limits listed in the table above.
-We will remove any pages over the limit.
+IMLS will remove any pages over the limit.

 Naming convention: Use the naming conventions indicated in the table above.
-IMPORTANT: You are limited to using the following characters in all attachment file names: A-Z, a-z, 0-9, underscore (), hyphen (-), space, period.
-If you use any other characters when naming your attachment files, your application will be rejected by Grants.gov.
+IMPORTANT: Attachment file names are limited to the following characters: A-Z, a-z, 0-9, underscore (), hyphen (-), space, period (.).
+If attachment file names use any other characters, the application may be rejected by Grants.gov.